DeanLemans/deanlemans.github.io/content/projects/school project learning.md

 that the origin is spinning with the mouse follow, problem was that could shoot myself in the face. so I had to lock the origin of the bullets to fix it.

 interactions was difficult to work with

+*What (collision) shape should my bullets be?*
+most games have their bullets rectangular bullets, but more cartoon like game have them in a circle.
+My bullets need to bounce of the wall, so I can make them a cube for more predictability or a circle for more chaos(as you cant really predict how they land)

+==I will just test both and see which one is easier to work with.==